dos-group/bellamy-runtime-prediction/README.md

 will use an exemplary request containing a min scale-out, a max scale-out and the necessary information for the essential context properties.
 The pretrained model will be loaded, ideally fine-tuned on data found for this specific configuration, and eventually used for retrieving runtimes.
 Finally, we report the scale-out with the smallest runtime.
 This scale-out can then be used for allocating resources accordingly.

-Of course, the code can be extended to incorporate our criterions.
+Of course, the code can be extended to incorporate other criterions.